cksystemsteaching/selfie/README.md

 Literals in programming languages are arguably the most basic programming element.
 They represent a value that remains the same, that is, *constant* throughout the execution of the program.
 C\* features three kinds of literals: integer literals in decimal notation such as `85`, character literals such `'H'`, and string literals such as `"Hello World!"`.
 They are called literals because the programmer really means them to be as they appear in the program, literally.
 In contrast, variable names, for example, are just names such as `x` or `y` or `i_am_a_variable`.
 Which name you pick is not important as long as you use the name consistently in all places where you would like to talk about that particular variable.
 So, `x` and `'x'` are very different things.
 By `x` you mean the variable `x` whereas by `'x'` you literally mean the character `x`.

-In the following, we focus on three different problems whose solutions enable us to have a machine distinguish integer literals in decimal notation from anything that is not and even compute the numerical value they represent:
+In the following, we focus on three different problems whose solutions enable us to have a machine distinguish, say, integer literals in decimal notation from anything that is not and even compute the numerical value they represent:

 1. How do we define the sequences of characters that denote integer literals in decimal notation?
 This is a *specification* problem.
 2. How do we model scanning, that is, the process of checking whether an arbitrary sequence of characters denotes an integer literal in decimal notation?
 This is a *modeling* problem.
 3. How do we design and implement an algorithm that efficiently checks whether an arbitrary sequence of characters denotes an integer literal in decimal notation and, if it does, computes the numerical value represented by that sequence?
 This is an *implementation* problem.

+#### Integer Literals

+Next, we show how to solve each problem using integer literals as example.
+Later, when it comes to handling character and string literals, and all other programming elements thereafter, the theme repeats again and again, just less explicit: specification first, modeling second, implementation last.

+#### Specification

+We begin with the specification problem.
 We already saw before how to define all sequences of characters that denote integer literals in decimal notation using EBNF, that is, a *regular expression* in EBNF:

 ```ebnf
 integer = digit { digit } .